godotlauncher/launcher-docs/docs/guides/change-project-editor.md

 2. Locate your project in the **Projects** list.
 3. Use the dropdown in the **Editor** column to select a different Godot version.

-The launcher will update the project’s configuration and editor-specific settings accordingly.
+The launcher updates the project’s configuration, editor settings, and `.vscode` workspace files (when VS Code is enabled) to match the new editor automatically.
+Custom Settings remain intact, and Mono projects gain the correct .NET launch configurations.

 ---